bwarren2/datadrivendota/README.md

 Dota 2 has a multiplayer mode that is highly successful, and has been growing the hairs of community discussion and media.
 However, there is no analytic toolkit that quite counts as a single-player mode.
 We want to build that, and capitalize on the success of the medium

-## Napkin math

-We know that Dotabuff, the main existing stat site, employs 3 full time people and 3 part time people.
-Assuming they are only paying average US salary (and not dev salary), that 4.5*50K = $225K/yr to cover salary.
-Half of that revenue would be more than sufficient to justify this project.

-We know that the player base was 6M 2 years ago (or so), and is ~11M now.
-0.1% (1 in 1000) of the player base paying $2.49./mo = $22K/mo if $0.49 goes to expenses.
-(This is about 10-15 server hours/user/mo.)
-22K/mo = $242K/yr, which is sufficient to justify the project.

-Amazing case: 1/100 players is $2.42M/yr.
-(According to extra credits, in freemium games about 1 in 100 players is a "whale" that spends money profligately.)

-Magic Christmasland case: 1/10 players = $24.2M/yr.

-Obviously this all varies with price, but dotabuff charges $6/mo.

 ## Design Concept